rtstewart/web-components/README.md

 * If given a value of 0, the element can be focused via the keyboard and falls into the tabbing flow of the document.
 * Values greater than 0 create a priority level with 1 being the most important.

->I tend to shy away from trying to declare any tabindex as the regular document flow should be predictive enough but if creating a JavaScript-enabled interface, there may be times where tying something to a link actually doesn't make the most sense and having an element be able to receive focus via the keyboard as well as from the mouse can only be a good thing. [[17]][ref17]
+>I tend to shy away from trying to declare any tabindex as the regular document flow should be predictive enough but if creating a JavaScript-enabled interface, there may be times where tying something to a link actually doesn't make the most sense and having an element be able to receive focus via the keyboard as well as from the mouse can only be a good thing. \- [ACCESSIBILIY! - Making Elements Focusable with Tabindex](http://snook.ca/archives/accessibility_and_usability/elements_focusable_with_tabindex)

 <table>
     <tr>